rebane2001/chanduino/README.md

 ![UI demo](yotsuba.jpg?raw=true)

+# Flashing and Setup

+Please see [SETUP.md](SETUP.md) for instructions on how to flash the code and reset the board.

 # Usage
 On first launch or if no WiFi is found, Chanduino will create a WiFi hotspot which you can use to set up a WiFi connection for it.
 The SSID/password will be saved into flash and Chanduino will boot straight into the main menu next time.